zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 "Everything you're sure is right can be wrong in another place," observes the youngest character in Barbara Kingsolver's novel, The Poisonwood Bible.

 When you're in another place, the signal:noise ratio falls through the floor.
 There are sudden, perplexing holes in all your conversations.
-The simplest transactions start to feel diabolically complex.
+The simplest transactions start to feel absurdly complex.
 It is exhausting.
 Meanwhile, you're under pressure to get the job done.

 It's okay to triage.
 Cross-cultural communication is hard.